chrislattman/blogging-project/docs/terminal-commands/README.md

 - In this example, `en0` is the Wi-Fi device for my Mac, its MAC address is 01:23:45:67:89:0a (I made this up for demonstration purposes), and my local IP address is 192.168.1.56

-### `openvpn`

-Endpoint that connects to a VPN service.
-This command only works for Linux.

-- You might need to install `openvpn` with a [package manager](#package-managers)
-- OpenVPN is NOT a VPN service, it is a _protocol_ used to connect to VPN services like NordVPN, ExpressVPN, ProtonVPN, etc.
-- You need to already have an account with a VPN service (and you will probably need to pay for it)
-- Refer to your VPN service for specific instructions on using OpenVPN
-    - There may be some steps that have to be done prior to running `openvpn`
-    - You will need a `.ovpn` configuration file from your VPN service that indicates which server to route your Internet traffic through
-        - Make sure to specify Linux (if applicable) and use UDP (it is faster than TCP)
-        - However, use TCP if there are connection issues with UDP (unlikely)
-    - You may also be prompted for an OpenVPN username/password pair that is provided by your VPN service
-- WireGuard is an alternative VPN protocol that promises faster speeds
-    - WireGuard client instructions are available [here](https://engineerworkshop.com/blog/how-to-set-up-a-wireguard-client-on-linux-with-conf-file/)

-Usage: `sudo openvpn some-file.ovpn`

-- Keep the terminal window open to stay connected
-- To disconnect, enter `Ctrl + C`

 ### `date`

 Outputs the current date and time.